dtk/dtk-docs-v1/_getting-started/5-min-quickstart.md

 Is provided information ok? (yes|no) yes
 {% endhighlight %}

-There are multiple scenarios when configuring target (this will be discussed in DTK documentation) but the most straghtforward one is to setup target in same vpc where your DTK Server instance resides.
+There are multiple scenarios when configuring target (this will be discussed in Dtk documentation) but the most straghtforward one is to setup target in same vpc where your Dtk Server instance resides.
 To do that, no additional configuration is needed.
 Therefore, next step is to converge target

 {% highlight bash linenos %}
 dtk service converge -d dtk/network-target
 {% endhighlight %}

-If converge passed successfully, that means that we are ready to provision assembly templates in newly created target that actually points to SAME vpc, subnet and security group where your DTK Server instance resides.
+If converge passed successfully, that means that we are ready to provision assembly templates in newly created target that actually points to SAME vpc, subnet and security group where your Dtk Server instance resides.

 ## Module installation and service provisioning
-In order to show how provisioning works via DTK, we will use basic example of assembly template that deploys apache web server.
+In order to show how provisioning works via Dtk, we will use basic example of assembly template that deploys apache web server.

 In order to do that, we need to install dtk-example/apache module:
 {% highlight bash linenos %}